chipsalliance/verible/README.md

 verilog_lint: usage: verilog_lint [options] <file> [<file>...]

   Flags from verilog/analysis/verilog_linter.cc:
-    --rules (List of lint rules to enable.
-Prefix a rule name with '-' to disable it.); default: ;
+    --rules (Comma-separated of lint rules to enable.
+No prefix or a '+' prefix enables it, '-' disable it.
+Configuration values for each rules placed after '=' character.); default: ;
     --rules_config (Path to lint rules configuration file.);
       default: ".rules.verible_lint";
     --ruleset ([default|all|none], the base set of rules used by linter);